 To comply with State regulations, the Town of Pendleton, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
-We are proud to report that in 2020 our system did not violate a maximum contaminant level or any other water quality standard.
+We are proud to report that our system did not violate a maximum contaminant level.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-If you have any questions about this report or concerning your drinking water, please contact Craig Walter, Interim Highway/Water & Sewer Superintendent at (716) 625-8033.
+If you have any questions about this report or concerning your drinking water, please contact David Fischer, Highway/Water & Sewer Superintendent at (716) 625-8033.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled town board meetings.
-The meetings are held on the second Monday of the month, at 7:00 pm, at the Pendleton Town Hall, located at 6570 Campbell Boulevard.
+The meetings are held on the 2nd Monday of the month, at 7:00 pm, at the Pendleton Town Hall, located at 6570 Campbell Boulevard.